Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 ### Real-time Subscriptions with `read()`

-For data that needs to be kept in sync in real-time, you can subscribe to a collection.
-The `read()` method takes a collection name, an optional query object, and a callback function that will be invoked whenever the data changes.
+For data that needs to be kept in sync in real-time, you can subscribe to a type.
+The `read()` method takes a type name, an optional query object, and a callback function that will be invoked whenever the data changes.

 The method returns a promise that resolves to a `subscription` object, which you should use to `unsubscribe` when the component unmounts to prevent memory leaks.